Campus deadline: Noon – March 1, 2024

 - be a U.S. citizen, either native born or naturalized

-- be a STEM major going into their junior or senior year
+- be a STEM major going into their junior or senior year (Note: Special consideration is not given to aeronautical/astronautical engineering students or those intending to pursue careers as astronauts.)

 - have completed two years of full-time study at an ASF-affiliated university or institution